zedlopez/ifm/Writing with Inform.md

 1) The `possession relation` can also be used to talk about properties: see the Basic Inform table above.
 If `X` or `Y` are both objects, then the relation is true if either the `carrying relation` or the `wearing relation` holds; note that in either case, `X` has to be a person and `Y` has to be a thing.
 Asserting possession with `now` is equivalent to asserting the `carrying relation`.
 Thus, `now Watson has the revolver` causes him to be carrying it.

+   If Inform reads an assertion sentence like `Holmes has the deerstalker.`, it has to choose whether this means the deerstalker is carried or worn by Holmes.
+In general Inform always tries to make the simplest choice of meaning, and here it reads `has` as `carries`.

 2) The `containment relation` is converted automatically to `regional-containment relation` (see below) if `X` is a region.
 Otherwise `X` must be either a room or a container, and `Y` must be a thing. `X` must immediately contain `Y`: if a coin is in a box which is in a crate, then the crate contains the box but does not contain the coin.

    Beware that a backdrop, or a two-sided door, is only contained in a single room at a time, even though it is conceptually present in other places.
 Behind the scenes, these objects are moved as needed to preserve the illusion that they are in two places at once, but they are not.
 However, see the note on enclosure below.